sebamarynissen/simtropolis-channel/README.md

 ### Maxisnite/darknite

-The channel detects a Maxisnite or Darknite variant of your plugin by looking at the **name** of the upload.
+The channel detects a Maxisnite or Darknite variant of your plugin by looking at the **file name** of the upload.
 An asset is tagged as the Maxisnite variant if it either has `(MN)` or `(Maxisnite)` in its name, and likewise as Darknite variant if it either has `(DN)` or `(Darknite)` in its name.

 For example, if your upload contains two files